 My other child (sleepover queen) had the worst infestation (200 eggs and 8 live critters) and took 3 days to clear completely.

 And of course, I did a 7 day check and a 14 day check to make sure we had indeed eradicated all the lice at every stage of their life cycle and that we all remained clear.
 Success!

-And now I’m going to share exactly what I did – with step-by-step instructions for you, if you ever encounter this plague.
+And now I’m going to share exactly what I did – my natural remedy for lice with step-by-step instructions for you, if you ever encounter this plague.
 Let’s start with a few important facts.

-Time is of the essence, so after reading through the regimen below.
-You’ll appreciate this handy list to assemble all the items in one trip that you’ll need to clear your home and hair of the lice infestation.
+Time is of the essence, so after reading through my natural remedy for lice below, you’ll appreciate this handy list to assemble all the items in one trip that you’ll need to clear your home and hair from the lice infestation.